First Tank Guide Tank Logo

 The second most common question I receive about chemicals for the aquarium is in regard to ammonia eliminators and ammonia detoxifiers.
 Like pH adjusters, chemicals to remove or neutralize ammonia are unnecessary and are likely to cause more problems than they solve.

 I also get a lot of questions about bacteria boosters and why many people don't seem to get any benefit from them—or seem to have disastrous results from using them, even if they only use them once or twice.
-Even though bacteria boosters are not really chemicals, I though this would be a good place to list them...
+Even though bacteria boosters are not really chemicals, I thought this would be a good place to list them...

 Many people also have questions about dechlorinators or chlorine neutralizers and how to dechlorinate the water for their aquariums.